Skip to content

 Day to day tasks

-• collect data and samples on field trips
+• collect samples and data from field trips and museum collections

-• examine and test samples in the lab using simple tools and technology like CT scans
+• examine specimens in the lab, using technology like CT scanning

 • give talks and manage displays and exhibitions

-• provide expert advice for broadcasters on programmes
+• provide expert advice for broadcasters and publishers

 Working environment

-You could work in a laboratory, in a museum, at a university, visit sites or in an office.
+You could work in a laboratory, in a museum, at a university or visit sites.

 Your working environment may be physically demanding and you may spend nights away from home.